 - social learning.

 She uses different concepts and tools such as positive deviance, actor network theory, citizen science and living labs to highlight the importance of farmer-led innovations and the re-framing of the adoption paradigm.
+For more information about this work, check out the following pages:

 Together with her team and many partners, she works on making farmer-led innovations available for scaling with pioneer farmers, co-designing farmer-led extension materials and record keeping tools.